scuterez00/EV_Builder_Kit/README_Hardware.md

 ![image](https://user-images.githubusercontent.com/74795368/165643972-cb1862c7-8c90-45af-9fd8-f76641012f2d.png)
 [Link to PDF](/Hardware_Schematics/Car_Schematic.pdf)

 Shown here is the drawing used to create the body of the cars.
 This is the drawing for the LDV variant of the cars.
 The body is made up of two main components: the 1/8" thick MDF board and the 2" by 1" wood plank.
 The MDF board is drilled so that all the circuit components can be attached using screws, while the plank is super glued to the front of the MDF board, for mounting the wheels.
 Once all the circuitry has been attached and screwed in, steel weights are then added to the back of the vehicle, to improve the vehicle's handling by shifting the center of gravity towards the motored wheels.
+No CAD files were created as all components were made by hand.

 ### Bill of Materials
 #### Light Duty Vehicle(LDV) variant Car